jbuczny/meta-analysis_know_how_and_beyond/readme.md

 Visit the official VU [website](https://vu.nl/en/education/professionals/courses-programmes/meta-analysis-know-how-and-beyond) of the course to sign up.
 Note that if you sign up to the course via the VU website, you will obtain access to prerecorded lectures, get an opportunity to submit assignments, and receive feedback.

-Additionally, this repository contain additional materials that expand the course by reflecting the current developments in the field of meta-analysis.
+<span style="color:grey">Additionally, this repository contains additional materials that expand the course by reflecting the current developments in the field of meta-analysis.</span>

 ## Contact details
 Dr. Jacek Buczny, j.buczny@vu.nl